1970 NSWRFL season: Grand Final

 Having lost the previous Grand Final to Balmain, Souths was desperate to win this year.
 After four minutes the Rabbitohs had scored.
 Approximately five minutes later Souths captain John Sattler collapsed, having been punched in an off-the-ball incident by Manly forward John Bucknall.
-He suffered a double fracture to his jaw but pleaded to team mate Mike Cleary, "Hold me up so they don't know I'm hurt".
+He suffered a double fracture to his jaw but pleaded to teammate Mike Cleary, "Hold me up so they don't know I'm hurt".
 He was helped up and continued to play in the game.
 At half-time Souths was leading 12–6 when his teammates learnt about his injury.

 During the interval Sattler refused treatment and insisted he continue playing.
-He also told the side, "the next bloke who tries to cut me out of the play is in trouble", to prevent his team mates trying to protect him from further injury.
+He also told the side, "the next bloke who tries to cut me out of the play is in trouble", to prevent his teammates trying to protect him from further injury.
 The Souths forward pack returned to the fray and completely dominated the play with its backline hardly called upon.
 Bucknall had been replaced by Allan Thomson in the 35th minute after a sustained punitive attention from the Rabbitohs pack saw him suffer a shoulder injury in a heavy tackle.

 South Sydney halfback Bob Grant opened the scoring in the fourth minute, crossing untouched while his opposite number Eddie Whiley was off the field having an injury treated.
 Rabbitohs winger Ray Branighan also crossed untouched six minutes from full-time.
 By game's end South Sydney had scored three tries to nil in a 23–12 victory.
 Sattler later went to hospital to receive treatment but only after receiving the J. J. Giltinan Shield and making an acceptance speech.

 Eric Simms' record of four field-goals that day stands as the most ever kicked in a Grand Final.